 Long QT syndrome

-- Sudden death.
-Generally, the heart returns to its normal rhythm.
-If this doesn't happen by itself, or if an external defibrillator isn't used in time to convert the rhythm back to normal, sudden death will occur.
+Generally, after a long QT episode, the heart returns to its typical rhythm.
+If the heart doesn't reset itself or if an external defibrillator isn't used in time to reset the heart rhythm, sudden death will occur.

 When to see a doctor

 Call your health care provider if you suddenly faint during physical activity or emotional excitement or after taking any new medication.
 If you have a parent, sibling or child with long QT syndrome, it's important to let your provider know.
 Long QT syndrome can run in families.